-NEW ZEALAND FEMALE BODY IMAGE 3 Abstract Formatted: For: Times New Roman Body dissatisfaction is a highly prevalent experience among women across the worki; however, there is minimal research relating to this topic for the different ethnic groups in New Zealand.
-In this study, 45 New Zealand female university students who identified formatted: Net Superscript/ Subscript measuring body dissatisfaction and ethnic identity.
-Although there were many similarities formatted: Net Superscript/ Subscript body concerns more so among European than Mãori participants.
-Furthermore, strength of Mãori ethnic identity was shown to be associated with lower levels of weight concern.
-Keywords: Body image; Mãori; New Zealand; ethnic identity Formatted: Net Superscript/ Subscript
+Body dissatisfaction is a highly prevalent experience among women across the world; however, there is minimal research relating to this topic for the different ethnic groups in New Zealand.
+In this study, 45 New Zealand female university students who identified either as Tāngata Whenua1 Māori or New Zealand European completed questionnaires measuring body dissatisfaction and ethnic identity.
+Although there were many similarities between the groups, there were also interesting differences.
+Body mass was related to body concerns more so among European than Māori participants.
+Furthermore, strength of Māori ethnic identity was shown to be associated with lower levels of weight concern.